 Friedland & Friends Jazz Series

-Jazz pianist Brian Friedland misses making music with his friends and playing for audiences, so he has created a series that will address both those holes in his life.
+Jazz pianist Brian Friedland misses making music with his friends and playing for audiences, so he created a series to address both those holes in his life.
 He hopes you will enjoy the beautiful composed and improvised music he will make with some of the musicians he greatly admires and is excited to play with again.
-Tickets are free, but Friedland encourages you to make a donation to the Eliot School and support a cherished neighborhood arts center in these most difficult times.
+Tickets are free, but Friedland encourages you to make a donation to the Eliot School and support this cherished neighborhood arts center in these most difficult times.

 It probably goes without saying, but please bring and wear your mask and keep your distance from other concert goers.
 Bring chairs if you don't want to sit on the ground.